mantoshkumar1/automated-Life/image2Pdf/README.md

 a unified PDF file from a collection of JPEGs.

 ## How to Use it:
+1. In Windows, to install `reportlab` python package you first need to install Microsoft Visual C++ 14.0 or greater.
+Get it with "Microsoft C++ Build Tools": https://visualstudio.microsoft.com/visual-cpp-build-tools/ (Choose the "Desktop Development with C++" option while installing).
-1. Install the required dependencies: PIL (Python Imaging Library) and reportlab.
+2. Install the required dependencies: PIL (Python Imaging Library) and reportlab.

     ```pip install -r image2Pdf/requirements.txt```

-2. Run the script with the input folder containing JPEG images and specify the output PDF file.
+3. Run the script with the input folder containing JPEG images and specify the output PDF file.

    ```python image2Pdf\run.py --input-path "C:\Source_Folder"  --dest-dir "C:\Dest_Folder"```